 Directions

-• 1Center a rack in the middle of the oven and heat oven to 400ºF.
-Line a baking sheet with parchment paper.
-Or use non-stick cooking spray.
+1Center a rack in the middle of the oven.
+Preheat the oven to 400ºF (204ºC).
+Line a baking sheet with parchment paper and set aside.

-2Whisk the flour, sugar, baking powder, baking soda, salt, cinnamon, ginger, cloves and nutmeg together until blended.
+2Whisk the flour, brown sugar, baking powder, baking soda, salt, cinnamon, ginger, cloves, and nutmeg until blended.

-4In a separate bowl, whisk the pumpkin puree, molasses, half and half, egg and vanilla extract until blended.
+5Whisk the pumpkin puree, molasses, cream, egg, and vanilla extract in a separate bowl until blended.

-5Stir the pumpkin mixture into the flour and butter mixture until a soft dough forms.
+6Stir the pumpkin mixture into the flour and butter mixture until a soft dough forms.
 Transfer the dough to a floured surface.
-Knead three to four times until it comes together.
+Knead 3 to 4 times until it comes together.

-2Use a spoon to drizzle a zigzag pattern of the pumpkin spice glaze across each scone.
-Wait 15 minutes or until the glaze has set then enjoy!
+4Use a spoon to drizzle a zigzag pattern of the pumpkin spice glaze across each scone.
+Wait 15 minutes or until the glaze has set, and then enjoy!

 Adam and Joanne's Tips

-• Make Ahead Tip: You can freeze unbaked scone dough.
+- Make ahead: You can freeze unbaked scone dough.
 Chill cut scones in the freezer until firm, and then transfer to resealable plastic bags.
 Keep up to a month.
 Bake in a 400ºF oven straight from the freezer.
 (They may take a few extra minutes).

 A very delicious recipe – hard to stop eating it.
 Just right sweetness and blend of spices.
 Made the recipe to use up some of my Pumpkin purée.